Weight-Sharing Regularization: BACKGROUND

 \item \texttt{reduce} combines all elements of the input list using an associative operation in a hierarchical manner.
 We can perform a binary reduction in $O(\frac{n}{p} + \log n)$ time.
 In each step, half of the processors perform the associative operation with the result of their neighbouring processor, reducing the problem size by half.

 \item \texttt{scan} computes a running sum (or any other associative operation) of the input list.
 An algorithm, known as Hillis-Steele scan, works by having each processor \(i\) compute the sum of the input element at \(i\) and all preceding elements at distances of \(2^j\) for \(j=0\) to \(\log(n) - 1\), thus requiring $\log n$ steps to complete.
-There exist work-efficient algorithms for \texttt{scan} that run in time $O(\frac{n}{p} + \log n)$. \end{itemize}
+There exists a work-efficient algorithm for \texttt{scan} that runs in time $O(\frac{n}{p} + \log n)$. \end{itemize}

-\section{Computing $\R$}
+\section{COMPUTING $\R$}

+Proximal gradient descent does not require computing $\R$, nonetheless, it's interesting to analyze the complexity of computing $\R$ and contrast it to that of $\prox_\R$.

 At first glance, computing $\R(w)$ seems to require quadratic time in the size of $w$, \ie $O(d^2)$.
 However, if we sort the weights, $\R$ can be rewritten in a form that is faster to compute.
 Note that \textit{$\R$ is permutation invariant}.
 Let $x$ denote the sorted weight vector.
 Then,